UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/README.md

 ### Monitoring usage

 As of 2023-08-23, we have added a simple pageviews counter.
 We chose [Goat Counter](https://www.goatcounter.com) because it's completely open source, independent, and free for small sites.
 If you are duplicating the repo, remember to replace the snippet of code that calls the usage monitoring script: you will find it at the end of the `default.htlm` file, before the `</body>` tag.
-Ask [Alberto Cottica](mailto: alberto.cottica@undp.org) about usage statistics if you are curious.
+Usage statistics are visible here: https://undp-nie-toolkit.goatcounter.com/.
+[Alberto Cottica](mailto: alberto.cottica@undp.org) is the admin of the Goat Counter account.